Magneosolutions/vibeflow/memory-bank/progress.md

     *   This suggests the issue is specific to the frontend's API request from mobile, not general backend unreachability from the phone.

 ### What's Left to Build (Phase 1 - MVP - Revised for Interactive Refinement & Learning)
-*   **Verify End-to-End API Search & Display Functionality:**
-    *   **User to Redeploy `vibeflow-backend` to Cloud Run:** Ensure the latest code (including API search logic and `apiResults` in the response) is live.
-User is currently working on this with corrected `gcloud` command.
-    *   **Confirm `apiResults` in Backend Response:** After redeployment, re-test with `curl` to ensure the `apiResults` field is present and populated in the backend's JSON output.
-    *   **Verify Frontend Display of APIs:** If `curl` test is successful, test via the VibeFlow UI with a targeted vibe to confirm "Suggested APIs" are displayed correctly.
-*   **Troubleshoot Mobile API Call Issue (If Persists):**
-    *   Once desktop API search functionality is confirmed, investigate and resolve the mobile API call issue.
-*   **Troubleshoot Frontend Login/Navigation (Deferred):**
+*   **Troubleshoot Frontend Login/Navigation Issue:**
-    *   Address the issue observed where navigating from the sign-up page to the login page via the link was not working.
+    *   Investigate and fix the issue where the link from the sign-up page (`SignUpPage.tsx`) to the login page (`LoginPage.tsx`) was not working correctly.
+This was deferred during API testing.
+*   **Troubleshoot Mobile API Call Issue:**
+    *   Investigate why API calls from mobile browsers might be failing, even if the backend is reachable directly from the mobile browser.
+Consider CORS, CSP, or specific mobile `fetch` behaviors.
 *   **Continue Curating API Resources:**
-    *   Once API search and display are confirmed working, curate and add more APIs to the `apis` collection in MongoDB.
+    *   Now that API search and display are functional, expand the `apis` collection in MongoDB with more diverse and relevant APIs.
+    *   Run `populateApiData.ts` (or an enhanced version) to add new APIs and their embeddings.
 *   **Review and Refine Overall UX/UI:**
-    *   Consider any minor UI tweaks for clarity or improved user flow based on current features.
+    *   Consider any minor UI tweaks for clarity or improved user flow based on current features, including the display of API results.
+*   **Commit Memory Bank Updates to Version Control:**
+    *   The current updates to `activeContext.md`, `progress.md`, and `techContext.md` need to be committed and pushed.

 ### Known Issues & Blockers
-*   **API Suggestions Not Appearing in Frontend:**
-    *   **Symptom:** Despite backend and frontend code appearing to support API search/display, and API data/index being set up, API suggestions are not shown in the UI.
-Direct `curl` test to the live backend confirms the `apiResults` field is missing from the JSON response.
-    *   **Suspected Cause:** The deployed version of `vibeflow-backend` on Cloud Run is outdated and does not include the latest changes for API searching and response structure.
-    *   **Current Next Step:** User is attempting to redeploy `vibeflow-backend` with the latest code.
+*   **(Resolved) API Suggestions Not Appearing in Frontend:** This issue was due to an outdated backend deployment.
+Resolved by user redeploying `vibeflow-backend` with the latest code. `apiResults` are now correctly returned by the backend and displayed by the frontend.
+*   **Frontend Login/Navigation Issue (Deferred):** Link from sign-up to login page was observed to be non-functional.
+*   **Mobile API Call Issue (Pending Investigation):** API calls from mobile browsers may be failing.

 ### Overall Project Health
-*   **Good (Amber):** Core functionality for dataset discovery and the dataset playground is operational on deployed environments.
-However, a key feature – API resource discovery – is currently not working end-to-end due to a suspected outdated backend deployment.
-Troubleshooting is actively underway to resolve this by guiding the user through backend redeployment.
-Other items like mobile compatibility and minor UI navigation issues are pending.
+*   **Excellent (Green):** Core functionality for dataset discovery, API resource discovery, and the dataset playground is now operational on deployed environments.
+The VibeFlow application is successfully demonstrating its key Phase 1 MVP features.
+Remaining tasks involve addressing minor UI/navigation issues, mobile compatibility, and expanding curated content.